new yoga studio-5022.jpeg

 Honor Your Body

 This is our mantra here at OBXY.
 We do our best to offer recommendations and alternatives for postures that take into account any injuries and limitations you've made us aware of.
-But you know your body best and the more yoga you do the more familiar you will become with what works for you.
-Yoga should NEVER be physically painful, it should feel GOOD!
-Also, yoga is traditionally practiced on an empty stomach – if you have issues with blood sugar or dizziness eat something light before class so that you’ll have the energy you need to enjoy yourself.
+Yoga should NEVER be physically painful, it should feel nourishing and supportive.
+If you are prone to dizziness or low blood sugar, a light snack before class can help you feel steady and energized.

 Leave Your Ego at the Door